 Our process for short stories is a first read by one of our team, where our favourites are recommended for hold, a review meeting, then we’ll either hold or reject (we’ll let you know which at this point).
 Held stories will be further reviewed closer to publication and the best sent contract offers.

-If your cover note is just your standard bio byline (at best) without any of the things I’ve actually said I want in the cover note (a happy hello would be nice, as well) I have to fight the temptation to bin the story unread, and I’ll probably read it with my subconscious reminding me that the author’s rude and we don’t publish rude people.
-Apologies to most of you for stating the bleedin’ obvious here – but you’d be surprised at how some people present their work (I certainly am).
+If your cover note is just your standard bio byline (at best) without any of the things I’ve actually said I want in the cover note (a hello would be nice, as well), I’ll probably read it with my subconscious reminding me that the author’s rude and we don’t publish rude people.
+Apologies for stating the obvious – but you’d be surprised at how some people present their work (I certainly am).